Spiti Valley Road Trip from Manali

 If you're canceling the trip and opting for a refund within 7 Days from the Departure Date then 100% of the total trip cost (calculated after subtracting the booking amount) along with the booking amount (non-refundable) will be charged as a cancellation fee and remaining sum would be refunded.

-You are not applicable for a refund if you fail to show up on the day of departure under the given timeline that has been provided to you beforehand.
+You are not eligible for a refund if you fail to show up on the day of departure under the given timeline that has been provided to you beforehand.

 If a trek is called off at the last moment due to a natural calamity/unforeseen circumstances (like rain, snowfall, earthquake, landslides, strike, bandh, etc.) then the participants would be provided with a travel voucher for the same amount that can be used within 365 days of the issuance date for any package worth the same amount.